“No word is oftener on the lips of men than Friendship, and indeed no thought more familiar to their aspirations.”

 – Henry David Thoreau

-The East and West aspects of the Sierra Nevada take on very different characters.
-Elevation rises gradually from the west and the Great Central Valley, at an elevation of about 1000 feet, to over 14,505 feet at Mt.
+The East and West aspects of the Sierra Nevada take on distinctive characters.
+Elevation rises gradually from the west and the Great Central Valley, at an elevation of about 1000 feet, to 14,505 feet at Mt.
 Whitney, the highest peak in the contiguous United States.
 The fall down to Lone Pine and the Owen’s Valley in the east, at about 3000 feet, is more rapid.
 While the Western face of the range rolls through towering hills covered in vegetation like the giant sequoias found nowhere else in the world, and only occasionally showing off the pure granite below like in the glacially carved Yosemite Valley, the steep faces of the Eastern Sierra are sharp monoliths, like grey teeth cutting through the brown desert.

 The Alabama Hills are maintained by the Bureau of Land Management and are a popular camping site, relatively close to L.A.
 County.
 Below Mt.
-Whitney are clusters and hills of round, alien looking rocks similar to those found in Joshua Tree, but brown.
-They are all shapes and sizes and deceptively large, like pebbles dropped by the gods.
+Whitney are clusters and hills of round, alien looking rocks similar to those found in Joshua Tree, but brown and deceptively large – like pebbles dropped by the gods.
 I had heard about the area, and thought it would be a perfect spot to wait out the weekend.
-I am an intermediate climber, mostly in bouldering, and knew loosely about the climbing, so my plan was to hang out and wander around with my climbing shoes and try whatever looked fun and safe.
+I am an intermediate climber, though at the time I had only climbed indoors in bouldering gyms.
+My plan was to hang out and wander with my climbing shoes trying whatever looked fun and safe.

 Granite, especially the variety found in the Alabama Hills, is gritty.
 It sticks to hands and shoes.
 It means smaller holds give the same security.
-It inspires a confidence that everything is climbable.
-But as I climb, my body is aware that I am are higher and higher off the ground, and any mistake could be catastrophic.
-With each movement the breath and heartrate accelerate, and the mind must work to settle the body down before using it to solve the puzzle at hand.
+It stokes a confidence that everything is climbable.
+But as I rise, my body is aware that I am high above the ground and any mistake could be catastrophic.
+With each movement, my breath and heart rate accelerate, and my mind must work to settle my body before using it to reach the safety of the top.
 My spirit hangs inside me as my body hangs above the ground.
 A deep breath.
-Move my right foot up, make sure its secure.
+My right foot moves up, make sure its secure.
 Okay, find something to grab with my left hand.
 Move up, and so on.

-We spent the rest of the night exchanging stories and staring up at the bright stars of the empty desert.
+We spent the rest of the night exchanging stories and staring up at the bright stars of the empty desert sky.
 Eric was on his way to Red Rocks, outside Las Vegas, to climb with some friends before heading to Alaska to fish with his dad for the summer as he usually does.
 He had biked through Asia and lived in South America.
 He understood the life of a solitary nomad.